What is the CRIM like?

-The Municipal Revenue Collection Center (CRIM) is the Puerto Rico government agency in charge of collecting property tax.
+The Centro de Recaudacion de Ingresos Municipales (CRIM) is the agency of the government of Puerto Rico in charge of collecting property taxes.
+(In addition, it also collects taxes on commercial real estate.)
 The term "real estate" means houses, buildings, farms and apartments.

 How is CRIM's property tax paid?

-Generally, when a mortgage is involved, the financial institution is responsible for sending the payment, if any, directly to CRIM.
-The bank or credit union usually pays this debt from an account known as "escrow.
-This account is funded by the contributions you make as a mortgagor.
+Generally, when the property has a mortgage, the financial institution is responsible for sending the payment, if any, directly to CRIM.
+The bank or credit union usually pays this debt from an account known as an "escrow".
+This account, , is funded by the contributions you make to the mortgage.

 When there is no mortgage, CRIM is supposed to send you a semi-annual invoice to your postal address, that is, every 6 months.
-This is as long as you have any debts to pay.
 Therefore, it is important that the agency has your current contact information.
-It is your responsibility to notify CRIM of any changes in your mailing address.
+Payment to CRIM is required as long as you have not been granted a tax exemption.

 What is the exemption for the main residence in Puerto Rico?

-In Puerto Rico the main residence is exempt from property taxes, up to a certain amount of the value.
-This amount of exemption is calculated based on a special formula that dates back several decades.
-At present, the exemption is up to $15,000 of the property value according to the method used by the CRIM.
-It is important to note that this property value, according to the CRIM formula, is not equal to the market value.
+In Puerto Rico the main residence is exempt from property taxes up to a certain amount of value.
+This exoneration or exemption, however, is not automatic, but is usually requested at the time of acquiring the property.
+The maximum exemption is calculated based on a special formula that dates back several decades.
+Currently, the exemption is up to $15,000 of the value of the property according to the method used by the CRIM.
+It is important to note that this value does not equal the market price but rather the internal formula of the CRIM.

 What happens when there is an exempt residence and the owner dies?